jonathancdb/Volume_Medicine/README.md

 - Use the "Browse" button in the pop up to locate the **folder** containing the file sequence
 - Select "Ok"

+These files *must* be in DICOM format (this is standard in medicine).
+The code is able to function on any type of anatomic scans (transverse, sagittal, and coronal scans).

 ### PlugIn Installation:
 -